 There’s a huge sense of space for total escapism.
 Rooms and facilities are dotted around the dense jungle and on the beachfront so that it never feels crowded, and each room comes with bicycles so it’s easy to get around.
-For dining, Javvu is the main restaurant, set along the shoreline and serving up buffet breakfasts and international dishes.
-Dr Ali’s is inspired by the travels of a local Maldivian doctor, with three distinctive rooms showcasing specialities from the South China Sea, the Indian Ocean and Middle East, while Fashala focuses on local produce from the ocean and neighbouring farms.
+For dining, Javvu is the all-day dining restaurant, set along the shoreline and featuring 'ocean treasure' and Maldivian-themed buffets.
+Dr Ali’s is inspired by the travels of a local Maldivian doctor, taking you on a culinary journey with dishes from the Arabian Gulf, Indian Ocean and South China Sea, while Fashala focuses on local ingredients incorporated into Mediterranean-inspired cuisine.
 Three bars include the sleek M-Lounge – the perfect beachfront venue to enjoy sundowners to the sound of chilled tunes.
-Other innovative features on the island range from the restorative CHI, The Spa, to the Maldives’ largest 9-hole golf course.
+Other innovative features on the island range from the restorative CHI, The Spa, to the Maldives’ only 9-hole golf course.

 Huge luxurious villas are secluded in the tropical vegetation, on the beachfront, overwater and even perched in the treetops.
 All have an island host, mod cons and glorious ocean views.
 Overwater villas have steps straight to the ocean, while the on-island villas have their own private plunge pool.